HackYourFuture-CPH/node.js/week3/homework.md

 ## Lets build a real functioning site :)

-We will be building a meal sharing website over 2 weeks of homework.
-First we will be building the backend rest api.
-Then next week we will connect the frontend to the backend and deploy the website on Heroku.

-To visualize what we will be building, take a look at: https://www.mealsharing.com/
+To visualize what we will be building, take a look at: https://www.eatwith.com/

+You will be building your own version of this site.

-### Getting started with the api
+### Getting started with the repo

+This meal sharing website is a perfect showcase for future employeers, so really show off your skills 💪.
+Because of this the project will not live in the `hyf-homework` but as a seperate repo on your profile.

-To get started a template has been set up, so that you can focus on developing what matters 💪💻
+To get started we have created a template, so that you can focus on developing what matters 💪💻

-Copy the files from [the template](homework-template) into your `hyf-homework/node/week3` folder.
-You can do that by cloning the [nodejs repo](https://github.com/HackYourFuture-CPH/node.js.git) down locally and then copy the files into the `hyf-homework/node/week3` folder.
+Go to https://github.com/HackYourFuture-CPH/meal-sharing-template/generate and give the new repo the name `meal-sharing`.
+Click `Create repository from template`.
+You should now have a meal-sharing repo here: `https://github.com/YOUR_GITHUB_USER_NAME/meal-sharing` like `https://github.com/benna100/meal-sharing`.
+Clone that repo down locally.

+#### Where to create your code

+Now for us mentors to easily give feedback on your code create all functionality in a PR just like we do normally with homework, so:

+`git checkout -b nodejs/week3` <- in the meal-sharing repo you have cloned down!

+Now you can make your code in the `nodejs/week3` branch and when you are done create a PR with the `nodejs/week3` branch.

+If this is confusing please reach out!!

+### Its coding time

-Read the [readme file](homework-template/readme.md) to get started with the project.
+Please read the [readme file](https://github.com/HackYourFuture-CPH/meal-sharing-template/blob/master/readme.md) first to setup the project.

-There has already been set one route up for you already, so you can get a sense for the structure.
-Take a look at `src/backend/index.js` and understand what the different parts does!

-For the `POST` request remember the postman seetings you used in the calculator warmup homework

-### Its api time

 Create the following rest endpoints: